localstack/docs/content/en/user-guide/state-management/cloud-pods/index.md

 </disable-copy>
 {{< / command >}}

-After loading the Cloud Pod's content, we can use the `state inspect` command to observe the state in the running LocalStack instance.
+After loading the Cloud Pod's content, you can use the `state inspect` command to observe the state of the running LocalStack instance.

 {{< command >}}
 $ localstack state inspect --format json